juliapochynok/GeneticAlgorithmsLibrary/README.md

 ## Library + Incoming and outgoing data

 ### Library

-Our main function called find_minimum.
+This library is designed to find the global minimum of a function using the benefits of genetic algorithms and is optimized in two ways.
+Our main function called find_global_minimum.

-If you are not familiar with the parameters and capabilities of the find_minimum function, we suggest you read the documentation.
+If you are not familiar with the parameters and capabilities of the find_global_minimum function, we suggest you read the documentation.

 ### Data
 Receives an input function for optimization, GA parameters (population size, probability of mutations, etc.), way of parallelization(MPI, std::thread) and search for its minimum.